Scarlett Robb

 Scarlett's achievements in the 2023-2024 season are even more impressive.
 She won the Auckland Marathon 5km race, triumphed in the U20 Women 5,000m at the Agency New Zealand Championships, won the NZ 5km Road Champs and was a double medallist at the Oceania Championships (gold in the 3000m and bronze in the 1500m).
 Additionally, she earned bronze at both the NZ Schools Cross Country Champs and the NZ Club Cross Country Champs and won the North Island U18/20 Cross Country Champs.
 She was also part of the U18 New Zealand team that won gold the Australian Cross Country Champs, all whilst studying Year 13 (NCEA Level 3) calculus as a Year 11 student.

+Scarlett currently holds the fastest time in Oceania for U20 3000m in 2025.
 Her consistent podium finishes across national championships in road, cross country, and track highlight her dedication to excellence.